butfirstchai.com

 • 💬 Comments

-If you have been following me on Instagram, then you would know our love for samosas not just during Ramadan. 😁 From the days in Yanbu till today in Abu Dhabi, I always have a stash of samosas in the freezer for our weekend chai time treats.
-I have always deep-fried samosas so never thought of "baking" them.
+If you have been following me on Instagram, then you would know our love for samosas, not just during Ramadan. 😁 From the days in Yanbu till today in Abu Dhabi, I always have a stash of samosas in the freezer for our weekend chai time treats.
+I have always deep-fried samosas, so I never thought of "baking" them.

-Ramadan 2020 opened the doors of trying baked samosas because I have an oven and also because some of my IG followers asked if I have tried baking.
-So I tested a few batches and now we always bake samosas!
+Ramadan 2020 opened the doors to trying baked samosas because I have an oven, and also because some of my IG followers asked if I had tried baking.
+So I tested a few batches, and now we always bake samosas!

 It took a few batches of baked samosas for us to start appreciating it because of our love for deep-frying.
 But tiny changes can bring some motivation in the journey to good health. right?